The Mediator’s Studio – new Oslo Forum podcast

 Have you ever wondered how wars end?
 What exactly happens behind closed doors when peace agreements are negotiated?

-“The struggle for peace very often fails but those who strive for it nonetheless are some of the most remarkable people in the world,” says host Adam Cooper.
+“The struggle for peace very often fails but those who strive for it nonetheless are some of the most remarkable people in the world,” he says.
 “In The Mediator’s Studio, they will reveal the sacrifices they have made in the pursuit of peace.”

 In the coming weeks, The Mediator’s Studio will feature, among many others, the BBC’s Chief International Correspondent Lyse Doucet, former African Union Commissioner for Peace and Security Said Djinnit, Norway’s former Special Envoy to the Colombia peace process Dag Nylander, the Global Centre for Pluralism’s Secretary General Meredith Preston-McGhie, and former United Nations Special Representative to Libya Ghassan Salamé.

 “Amid the global pandemic, we’re taking the conversation online,” says David Harland, the Centre for Humanitarian Dialogue’s (HD) Executive Director.
 “For the first time, we will be sharing openly some of the insights from the world of mediation with a global audience.”